mudita/MuditaOS/doc/quickstart.md

 ```
 ## Super dirty quickstart with unit tests

-After going through the Super dirty quickstart on Linux, run the following commands:
+After going through the Super dirty quickstart on Linux, run the following commands to build and run all unit tests:

 ```bash
 ./configure.sh linux debug